 - This energy destroys (or ablates) the small piece of heart tissue causing the abnormal rhythm.

 What does catheter ablation treat?

-- Catheter ablation can be used to treat AV Nodal Reentrant Tachycardia (AVNRT): an extra pathway which lies in or near the AV node, which causes the impulses to move in a circle and re-enter areas it already passed through.
+AV nodal reentrant tachycardia (AVNRT): An extra pathway that lies in or near the AV node, which causes the impulses to move in a circle and re-enter areas it already passed through.
 This is the most common form of supraventricular tachycardia in teenagers and young adults.

 Supraventricular tachycardia (SVT) from an accessory pathway: Extra pathways can exist from birth that connect the atrium and ventricles.
 The extra pathway may allow electrical signals to travel between the atrium and ventricle rapidly.
 This is frequently the cause of supraventricular tachycardia (SVT) in babies and young children, especially in those who also have Wolff-Parkinson-White syndrome.